CodeSahil21/ChannelIQ/services/chat-service/README.md

 - Send messages (when implemented)
 - Leave group (with restrictions for creators)
 - Update their own notification settings
+- Create polls and vote on existing polls
+- View announcements and pinned messages
+- Delete their own polls
 ```

 #### Role Hierarchy